lablup/backend.ai/docs/dev/daily-workflows.rst

     by collective targets (e.g., ``python_sources()`` generates multiple ``python_source()`` targets by globbing the ``sources`` pattern)

-* Display all dependencies of a specific target (i.e., all targets required to build this target)
+* Display all dependees of a specific target (i.e., all targets required to build this target)

   .. code-block:: console

-      $ ./pants dependencies --transitive src/ai/backend/common:src
+      $ ./pants dependees --transitive src/ai/backend/common:src

 * Display all dependencies of a specific target (i.e., all targets affected when this target is changed)